Who We Are

 Action Groups

-1. Evidence group – Building and consolidating the evidence
+1. Evidence group – builds and consolidates the evidence on menstrual health and hygiene.

-2. Advocacy group – Developing a global advocacy framework
+2. Advocacy group – develops and drives the global advocacy agenda.

 5. Investment case for Menstrual Health and Hygiene